trashbirdecology/luisdva.github.io/_posts/2018-06-04-unbreaking-vals.md

 |NA               |               NA|Knicks              |NA             |
 |NA               |               NA|Timberwolves        |NA             |

 There is an inconsistent number of empty or NA values padding out the vertical space in some of the columns.
 Lately I’ve had to ‘unbreak’ the values in these types of tables and get rid of all the unnecessary NAs before doing any further wrangling.
-I’ve written about unbreaking values in the past, but that approach was tailored for a very specific use case and not very flexible.
-I was getting nowhere until I found this post by Mark Needham about squashing multiple rows per group into one.
+I’ve written about unbreaking values in the [past](https://luisdva.github.io/rstats/Tidyeval-pdf-hell/), but that approach was tailored for a very specific use case and not very flexible.
+I was getting nowhere until I found this post by [Mark Needham](https://twitter.com/markhneedham) about [squashing multiple rows per group into one](https://markhneedham.com/blog/2015/06/27/r-dplyr-squashing-multiple-rows-per-group-into-one/).

-Mark’s post took advantage of how dplyr::summarize reduces multiple values down to a single value, and fed this output into the _paste_ function.
-My sneaky upgrade to this post was to first sort out a grouping variable, and then use summarize_all to summarize multiple columns, using an na.omit() all to get rid of the NA values.
-Thanks to tidyeval, I was able to write this into a function that has saved me lots of time.
+Mark’s post took advantage of how _dplyr::summarize_ reduces multiple values down to a single value, and fed this output into the _paste_ function.
+My sneaky upgrade to this post was to first sort out a grouping variable, and then use _summarize\_all_ to summarize multiple columns, using an _na.omit()_ call to get rid of the NA values.
+Thanks to _tidyeval_, I was able to write this into a function that has saved me lots of time.

 Let’s check it out, using the example from before.